puppets-epic-show-theatre/puppet-nexus_rest/README.md

 ## Contributing ##

+1. Raise an issue
-1. Fork it
+2. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new pull request targeting master